Criterion Theatre (Sydney): Productions

 The Criterion Theatre opened with the operetta Falka performed by the Rignold and Allison Opera Company.
 Other notable productions included The Sultan of Mocha (1890), The Kelly Gang (1898) and The Squatter's Daughter (1907).
 It hosted a number of production companies including Brough Bouicault Comedy Company (producing works by Pinero and Wilde), Henry Bracy's Comic Opera Company, Pollards Lilliputian Opera Company and the Curtis Minstrels.
-Expatriates Oscar Ashe and Lily Brayton also toured production at the Cri.
-The final production at the Cri was Barry Connor's The Patsy.
+Expatriates Oscar Ashe and Lily Brayton also toured production at the 'Cri'.
+The final production at the 'Cri' was Barry Conners' The Patsy.

-In 1915, J. C. Williamson's leased the Cri from new owner Frank Musgrove.
-Williamson's imported London West End shows until the Cri closed in 1935.
-Prior to closure and demolition the north east corner of Pitt and park streets (adjacent to the Cri) became a popular meeting place for unemployed actors and was known as Poverty Point.
-The Criterion Family Hotel survived the demolition and became a popular watering hole for actors engaged in radio plays at the nearby Australian Broadcasting Commission (ABC).
+In 1915, J. C. Williamson's leased the 'Cri' from new owner Frank Musgrove.
+Williamson's imported London West End shows until the 'Cri' closed in 1935.